gichelli/machine_learning_avocado_hass/README.md

 - [Acknowledgements](#Acknowledgements)

 ## Installation <a name="Installation"></a>
-Anaconda Distribution of Python it is all is needed to run this project.
+Anaconda Distribution of Python.
+Sklearn
+Numpy
+Seaborn
+Statsmodels
+Scipy
+Patsy

 This project follows the CRISP-DM Process (Cross Industry Process for Data Mining)